 Capability: The Reinitialization pattern performs a reset of the system state to restore pristine state before system operation is resumed.
+The flowchart in Figure 29 contains a graphical representation of these steps.

 Protection Domain: Since the reinitialization causes reset of the system state, the protection domain of the Reinitialization pattern spans the complete system.